mr-r3b00t/crime-mapper/README.md

-# Enabling cyber invetigations from a browser
+# Enabling cyber investigations from a browser
 **A prototype tool for mapping cyber crime**

 Created by **@UK_Daniel_Card**